DEVxDAO-TR/course-presentations/README.md

 	- Writing Tests
 #### Homeworks:
 1. Print `Point{x:1, y:1}` struct like `{"x":1, "y":1}` with serde.
-2. Write 3 tests for Homework - 2
+2. Write 3 tests for 1.
-3. Write the jsonified  of `Point` struct to a `test.json` file
+3. Write the jsonified output of `Point` struct to a `test.json` file
 ## Week - 4:
 1. Closure
 2. Iterator